Snowflake-Labs/sfquickstarts/site/devlabs/security_network_architecture_pattern.md

 #### Misapplications to avoid

-1. Any design where a Network Policy is being used for every user is likely on the wrong path based on all evidence at the time of this writing.
+1. Any design where a Network Policy is being used for every user is likely on the wrong path based on all evidence as of March 2021.
 2. Many organizations will attempt to apply CSP private networking technologies to many communication channels where it provides little additional security, but does add a lot of operational overhead.